chef/chef-web-docs/content/chef_compliance_phase.md

 #### Direct reporting to Chef Automate

 This method sends the report using the `data_collector.server_url` and `data_collector.token` options defined in `client.rb`.
-Further information is available at Chef Docs: [Configure a Data Collector token in Chef Automate](https://docs.chef.io/ingest_data_chef_automate.html)
+Further information is available in the [Chef Automate data collection documentation](https://docs.chef.io/automate/data_collection/#configure-your-chef-infra-client-to-send-data-to-chef-automate-without-chef-infra-server).

 This is an example of attributes configuring Compliance Phase to fetch a Chef InSpec profile from GitHub and send reports to Chef Automate: